 Problem-based approach A curriculum design approach that uses authentic problems as the drivers of learning.
 Students are presented with problems and work through to find solutions.
-During the process, students not only acquire new knowledge, but also learn the skills for Term Description problem-solving, teamwork, leadership and communication.
+During the process, students not only acquire new knowledge, but also learn the skills for problemsolving, teamwork, leadership and communication.

-Public assessment The associated assessment and examination system for the enjoyment and relaxation.
+Public assessment The associated assessment and examination system for the and relaxation.